monuelo/i-just-want-to-play-tetris/README.md

 ## Project Details

-Developed with Vanilla JS, no libraries or frameworks
+Frontend developed with Vanilla JS, backend developed with Express.js

 ## Getting Started

 To run the app, right-click the index.html file and open in a web browser (or with Live Server if using VS Code)

-## Play the Game
+## Playing the Game

 | Action      | Key    |
 | ----------- | ------ |